 He began by asking, "What information would help prevent air conditioning units from battling each other across different rooms, or windows from being opened while air conditioning units were on.
 What would it take to encourage employees to power down their electronics at the end of the day and over weekends and holidays?"

 Deane also wanted to show a real-time energy dashboard to current and prospective clients to demonstrate the company's awareness of their energy profile and investment in becoming more energy efficient.

-Turner found that Lucid's Building Dashboard would allow them to accomplish both of these goals, and over the next two years they installed Building Dashboard in six offices across the country.
+Turner found that Building Insights Building Dashboard would allow them to accomplish both of these goals, and over the next two years they installed Building Dashboard in six offices across the country.

 To engage employees in a concerted effort to reduce personal and collective consumption, Johnny Lau, Corporate Sustainability Engineer at Turner and Deane's assistant, proposed using Building Dashboard to host a "Turn-It-Off" electricity reduction competition.
 The Competition App in Building Dashboard made it simple for employees to view how much electricity their office was consuming in real time and check current competition standings.
 To raise the stakes, the four offices at the bottom of the standings would have to send the two top-performing offices a prize: a specialty lunch dish from their region.

 Turner especially liked that Building Dashboard ranks competition participants using a percent reduction methodology that compares a building's electricity use during the competition period to their use during a baseline period.
 "It was really important to us that offices compete against themselves as well as compete against other offices," said Deane.